 - steam (n.)

-- Old English steam "vapor, fume, water in a gaseous state," from Proto-Germanic *staumaz (cognates: Dutch stoom "steam"), of unknown origin.
+- Old English steam "vapor, fume, water in a gaseous state," from Proto-Germanic *staumaz (source also of Dutch stoom "steam"), of unknown origin.
 Meaning "vapor of boiling water used to drive an engine" is from 1690s, hence steam age (1828) and many figurative uses, such as let off steam (1831, literal), blow off steam (1857, figurative), full-steam (1878), get up steam (1887, figurative).
 Steam heat is from 1820s in thermodynamics; as a method of temperature control from 1904.

 We have given her six months to consider the matter, and in this steam age of the world, no woman ought to require a longer time to make up her mind.
 [Sarah Josepha Hale, "Sketches of American Character," 1828]